TNTurnerLab/ACES/README.md

 This will hold all pathways to files.
 Snakefile uses these pathways to generate files, input rules and more.
 All rule inputs must include a file path to directory.
 Example: /My/Path/To/This/File.txt

 *   <a name="genomesdb"><h5>"genomesdb"</h5></a>
-    *   This will be the pathway to the one file in which holds the names all genomes that the user will use in the pipeline.
+    *   This will be the pathway to the one txt document that holds the names all genomes that the user will use in the pipeline.
         *   EX: ENSEMBL_AND_VGP_TOGETHER_FILE.txt
             *   Pre-generated filse with specie named found within the the github.
 Variations of these files may be used, or one of the pregenerated files could be used as well.
 *   <a name="query"><h5>"query"</h5></a>